 New sustainable solutions to help EY clients reach their goals

 Alongside the work it is undertaking to become more sustainable, EY teams are developing a new set of global sustainability solutions for EY clients aimed at helping them on their own sustainability journeys.
 The solutions will be focused around value-led sustainability, helping EY clients capture the business opportunities from sustainability and decarbonization, while also protecting and creating value.
 This follows the approach EY teams have taken to achieve these sustainability targets and carbon negative ambition.

-The announcement follows other actions EY has taken to reduce the organization’s environmental impact and drive sustainable growth.
-These include the recent initiatives in collaboration with HRH The Prince of Wales’s Sustainable Markets Initiative¹; and joining the “Terra Carta” – a charter that puts sustainability at the heart of the private sector.
+Today’s announcement follows other actions EY has taken to reduce the organization’s environmental impact and drive sustainable growth.
+These include two recent initiatives in collaboration with HRH The Prince of Wales’s Sustainable Markets Initiative; The S30, a group of 30 of the world’s leading C-suite sustainability leaders focused on accelerating business action on sustainability and joining the “Terra Carta” - a charter that puts sustainability at the heart of the private sector.
 The EY organization is also playing a leading role in the World Economic Forum’s International Business Council, which has developed a core set of common metrics and disclosures on non-financial factors for investors and other stakeholders.

 Notes to Editors

 Definition of terms